 Thesis defenses are typically scheduled in two-hour blocks, with the defense itself taking about 90 minutes.
 Students usually take the lead in finding a time and location that works for all committee members.
 Students are also responsible for notifying the HC when the defense has been scheduled and bringing the necessary paperwork to the defense (approval page, thesis assessment forms, etc.).

 The thesis defense is comparable in process to a Master’s defense although the substance and expectations are clearly at an undergraduate level.
 The presentation portion is open to any interested parties; the examination portion should be in “executive session” and the student is excused during committee deliberations.

 Upon conclusion of the examination portion of the defense, the thesis committee may recommend: (a) pass, (b) fail, or (c) recess the examination until a later date.
 The committee may also recommend a conditional pass if relatively minor modifications to the thesis or project are necessary.

 No, an HC representative does not need to be present at the defense.
 Our advisors do their best to be in the audience during the open presentation but may not be available due to scheduling conflicts.

 All students are required to create a poster presenting their thesis work.
 This poster is displayed at the HC Thesis Poster Fair each May.
 Students have access to an online video tutorial to assist them in designing the poster and Student Multimedia Services provides free poster printing.

-After revisions have been made, students will prepare the thesis to be bound.
-Students must follow all the formatting requirements of the pre-text pages (title page, abstract, copyright, and approval page) as outlined on the HC thesis website.
-It is important to note that signatures must be obtained before the copy is delivered to the HC for the Dean’s signature.
-Students are also required to upload the final document to the OSU Scholar Archive.
+After revisions have been made, students will prepare a PDF version the thesis to be uploaded to the OSU Scholars Archive.
+Students must follow all the formatting requirements of the pre-text pages (title page, abstract, copyright, and signature page) as outlined on the HC thesis website.